-Often children with PDD-NOS are thought to have a "milder" form of autism, though this may not be technically true.
+Often, children with PDD-NOS were thought to have a "milder" form of autism, though this may not be technically true.
 One symptom may be minor, while another may be debilitating.

 Social Signs & Symptoms

-Children with PDD-NOS usually have social symptoms as well.
+Children diagnosed with PDD-NOS usually had social symptoms as well.
 They may want friends, but don't know how to make them.
-If they have language delays this can also hinder their ability to socialize with others.
-Often they have difficulty understanding body language, facial expressions and tone of voice.
+If they have language delays, this can also hinder their ability to socialize.
+Often, they have difficulty understanding body language, facial expressions, and tone of voice.
 Another common symptom is difficulty understanding emotions.
-The child may not be able to distinguish when someone is happy, sad or angry.
-Close
+The child may not be able to distinguish when someone is happy, sad, or angry.

 Communication Signs & Symptoms